Gauge Fixing in the Maxwell Like Gravitational Theory in Minkowski Spacetime and in the Equivalent Lorentzian Spacetime: Abstract

 \section{Abstract}

 In \ a previous paper we investigate a Lagrangian field theory for the gravitational field, which is there represented by a section $\{\mathfrak{g} ^{\alpha}\}$ of the coframe bundle\ over Minkowski spacetime $(M\simeq \mathbb{R}^{4},\overset{\circ}{ \slg },\mathring{D}\mathbf{,\tau}_{\overset{\circ}{ \sslg }},\mathbf{\uparrow})$.
 Such theory, under appropriate conditions, has been proved to be equivalent to a Lorentzian spacetime structure $(M\simeq \mathbb{R}^{4}, \slg ,D,\mathbf{\tau}_{ \sslg },\uparrow)$ where the metric tensor $ \slg $ satisfies the Einstein field equation.
 Here, we first recall that according to quantum field theory ideas gravitation is described by a Lagrangian theory of a possible \textit{massive graviton field} (generated by matter fields and coupling also to itself) living in Minkowski spacetime.
-The graviton field is moreover supposed to be represented by a symmetric tensor field\textbf{ }$\mathbf{h}$ carrying the representations of spin two and zero of the Lorentz group.
+The massive graviton field is moreover supposed to be represented by a symmetric tensor field\textbf{ }$\mathbf{h}$ carrying the representations of spin two and zero of the Lorentz group.
 Such a field, then (as it is well known) must necessarily satisfy the gauge condition given by Eq.(\ref{RESTRICTION}) below.
-Next, we introduce an \textit{ansatz} relating $\mathbf{h}$ with the $1$-form fields $\{\mathfrak{g} ^{\alpha}\}$.
-Then, using the Clifford bundle formalism we derive from our Lagrangian theory the exact wave equation for the graviton and investigate the role of the gauge condition given by Eq.(\ref{RESTRICTION}) \ by asking the question: does Eq.(\ref{RESTRICTION}) fix any gauge condition for the field $ \slg $ of the \textit{effective} Lorentzian spacetime structure ($M\simeq \mathbb{R}^{4}, \slg ,D,\tau_{ \sslg },\uparrow$) that represents the field \ $\mathbf{h}$ in our theory?
+Next, we introduce an \textit{ansatz} relating $\mathbf{h}$ with the $1$-form fields $\{\mathfrak{g}^{\alpha}\}$.
+Then, using the Clifford bundle formalism we derive from our Lagrangian theory the exact wave equation for the graviton and investigate the role of the gauge condition given by Eq.(\ref{RESTRICTION} ) \ by asking the question: does Eq.(\ref{RESTRICTION}) fix any gauge condition for the field $ \slg $ of the \textit{effective} Lorentzian spacetime structure ($M\simeq \mathbb{R}^{4}, \slg ,D,\tau_{ \sslg },\uparrow$) that represents the field \ $\mathbf{h}$ in our theory?
 We show that no gauge condition is fixed a priory, as it is the case in General Relativity.
-Moreover we investigate under which conditions we may fix Logunov gauge condition $\mathring{D}_{\gamma}\left( \sqrt{-\left\vert g_{\mu\nu }\right\vert }g^{\gamma\kappa}\right) =0$.
+Moreover we prove that if we use Logunov gauge condition, i.e., $\mathring{D}_{\gamma}\left( \sqrt{-\det \slg }g^{\gamma\kappa}\right) =0$ then the only a restricted class of coordinate systems (including harmonic ones) are allowed by the theory.